pop-os/python-apt/doc/source/library/apt_pkg.rst

     You can force the full dependency info (including the multiarch info) by passing "False" as a additional parameter to this function.

+    You can specify an optional argument *arch* that treats the given architecture as the native architecture for purposes of parsing the dependency.

     .. note::

         The behavior of this function is different than the behavior of the